 Here's the mold I used (this is post cheese making):

-Here's the cheese after a day in the press, before refrigeration.
-Cute, isn't it?
 Here's the cheese after a week (with rind).
 I was suppose to wax it but I didn't have any, so I just wrapped it in plastic and let it ripen in fridge.

 3 comments: